 You may be suffering from decision fatigue.

-If you are in a job or position that requires tough decisions, those monkeys are jumping out at a rate your body can't keep up with.
+If you are in a job or position that requires tough decisions (yeah, some decisions can make you sweat), those monkeys are jumping out at a rate your body can't keep up with.
 Inserting energy breaks into your day will slow down the rate of monkey-jumping, make you more productive and contribute to improved health.
 The thought that taking ten minutes out of your day will put you behind is outdated, ineffective and ends up costing you more in the long run.

 I rarely press SEND on a proposal until I've stepped away and walked, ran, biked, danced, ate, meditated….anything to improve my decision-making.
 The few times I've pressed send without this break, I kicked myself later because I undercharged or made a mistake (like the time I accidentally doubled my VA's salary in a contract).